koding/kdlearn/guides/upgrading-your-vm/index.md

 released levels.
 This will also include officially released security patches for all existing software packages.

-If you just wanted to upgrade, you can stop now.
+If you just wanted to update the  , you can stop now.
 If you also wish to update your Ubuntu distribution, then you can continue to the next section.

 ### Upgrading your Ubuntu Distribution